garnicag/marionetteTest/README.md

-skeleton
+Marionette Test
 ========

-Skeleton for a Backbone, Marionette application using Require.js, Bower, Grunt and LESS
+A simple app made in Backbone and Marionette using Require.js, Bower, Grunt and SASS

 # Quick start

-Using this skeleton for your project is fairly simple:

 1. Clone this repository:

-   git clone git@github.com:mezod/skeleton.git
+   git clone git@github.com:garnicag/marionetteTest.git

 2. Install all dependencies defined in package.json